-November 2020 - January 2021:
+November 2021 - January 2022:

+- Agents will start advertising properties.

 - Research where you'd like to live and the type of property you'd like to have and can afford.

 - Find and agree your housemate group.

-- Agents will start advertising properties.

-January 25th 2021: StudentPad launches which features 100s of private properties.
+December 1st 2021: StudentPad launches which features 100s of properties.
 Start looking for properties that suit your needs.

-April - June: While there are plenty of properties, we do suggest you aim to have your property secured by June 2021.
+April - June: While the is a good supply of accommodation, we do suggest you aim to have your property secured by April/June 2022.